Quansight/Quansight-website/apps/labs/posts/design_in_open_source.md

 title: 'Introduction to Design in Open Source'
 published: November 18, 2020
 authors: [isabela-presedo-floyd]
-description: 'This blog post is a conversation between two contributors, sharing their observations, experiences, and their hope for a stronger collaboration between design and development in open source.'
+description: "This blog post is a conversation between two contributors, sharing their observations, experiences, and their hope for a stronger collaboration between design and development in open source."
 category: [Developer workflows, OSS Experience]
 featuredImage:
   src: /posts/design_in_open_source/blog_feature_var2.svg